 WASHINGTON, D.C. | September 20, 2013 -

-The Perkins Act provides federal funding to states to support career and technical education (or CTE) programs.
+provides federal funding to states to support career and technical education (or CTE) programs.
 These programs offer high school and community college students the opportunity to gain the skills and experience necessary to compete for jobs in a broad range of fields, including health care, transportation, construction, and hospitality, just to name a few.

 A number of states, school districts, and postsecondary institutions have implemented truly exceptional CTE programs.
 In Massachusetts, Worcester Technical High School has partnered with Tufts University to provide affordable animal care for low-income families.
 The university funds a resident veterinarian to operate an on-site clinic at the high school, and Worcester Tech students get to work at the clinic and obtain hands-on experience.
 We are fortunate to have with us today the principal of Worcester Tech who will share more information about this initiative during her testimony.

 To prepare students for high-demand jobs in my home state of Indiana, Ivy Tech’s Ivy Institute of Technology offers automotive, manufacturing, welding, and other specialized training programs that allow students to learn new career skills in just 40 weeks.
 And in Wisconsin, Gateway Technical College offers more than 60 career education programs, including a Medical Assistant degree program that provides students with real-world clinical, administrative, and laboratory training.

 However, despite these shining examples, the Bureau of Labor Statistics recently reported more than 3.8 million Americans between the ages of 16 and 24 are still looking for jobs.
 By strengthening the career and technical education programs funded under the Perkins Act

 , we can help more of these young people gain an edge in the workforce.